 Working with a mentor helped as well.and self-esteem because I’ve had to do a lot of work around it.

-So, if you’ve been cheated on and you’re struggling with it (understandably) here is your action plan:
+If you’ve been cheated on and you’re struggling with it (understandably) here is your action plan.

 #1: Realize Someone Else’s Actions have Nothing to do with You.

 The first step in how to gain confidence after being cheated on is to realize that if someone cheats, it has nothing to do with anyone but the cheater.
 They made a crappy decision that hurt you and others.
 If you have a low self esteem after someone cheated, know that their actions had nothing to do with you.

 My first boyfriend cheated on me because I wouldn’t kiss him anymore.
-He was my first real kiss, and the first person I really made out with—but after the high of experiencing someone who was infatuated with me, my attraction for him quickly wore off.
+He gave me my first *real* kiss.
+But after the high of experiencing someone who was infatuated with me, my attraction for him quickly wore off.
 I kept telling him I had a cold, didn’t feel well, etc.

 In hindsight, I should have broken up with him.
 I don’t know why I didn’t—probably because his affection for me was so overwhelming and I’d never experienced it before.

 When he cheated on me, it sent my adolescent brain a powerful, damaging lesson…

 If I’m prude or don’t “put out” when a man is pursuing me, he will leave me.
-And for the next two years I dated a lot of men who I let push my boundaries because I was so afraid of being abandoned.
+And for the next two years I dated a lot of men who I let push my boundaries because I so intensely feared abandonment.